myrashen/Shihan-Shen-portfolio/critique-by-design.md

 ## Step two: the critique

 I began the critique by design on demographics of social media users by critically evaluating the initial data visualization using Stephen Few's Data Visualization Effectiveness Profile.
-I focused on perceptibility, aesthetics, and engagement in conveying insights about social media users' engagement trends.
+The seven dimensions of criteria Stephen lists are instructive.
+Based on this Data Visualization Effectiveness Profile, I found both advantages and shortcomings with the demographics of social media users.

 This data visualization did well in credibility and clarity.
 I can approach to its data source on the URL.
 It has several notes explaining some specific data point, such as the vertical line in the chart, indicating a change in survey mode.
 On this web page, there is a board, "HOW WE DID THIS", explaining its methodology, purpose and survey questions as supplemental information.
+It did well in trustfulness, intuitiveness, and completeness.

 However, this data visualization were really bad in the aesthetics and engagement.
 It solely uses charts and tables to visualize the percentage of social media users in demographic perspectives.
 Besides, the visuals are purely functional, with no interactivity, designs, or storytelling elements.
 Users can’t filter, compare, or explore the data beyond what is given.
 A key realization was that while the original visualization presented interesting data points, it lacked a clear narrative, making it difficult for viewers to extract meaningful conclusions at a glance.
 Additionally, the color scheme and labeling needed improvement for better readability.

 I would at least change the form of charts, making it more visible and showing more on social media trends.
 Besides, I would add an interactive function, such as filters.